 - There is no evidence that the Respondent is or has been commonly known, by the disputed domain name or by the term "BOURSO".
 The WHOIS information does not provide any information that might indicate any rights to use of the term "BOURSO". - The Complainant's Trademark has been used well before the registration date of the disputed domain name.
-The disputed domain name was registered on June 20th, 2023, whereas the trademark of the Complainant was registered February 22nd, 2000. - There is no evidence to show that the Respondent is making a legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain or to misleadingly divert consumers.
-On the contrary, it appears that the Respondent is taking advantage (or at least intends to take advantage) of the Complainant's name and registered Trademark to obtain the credentials and/or personal information of consumers looking for their personal access page at the Complainant's platform. - The Respondent did not show to have any trademark rights or other rights regarding the term "BOURSO". - The Respondent does not seem to have any consent or authorisation to use the Trademarks or variations thereof and does not seem to be related in any way to the Complainant.
+The disputed domain name was registered on February 12, 2024, whereas the Trademark of the Complainant was registered on February 22, 2000. - There is no evidence to show that the Respondent is making a legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain or to misleadingly divert consumers. - The Respondent did not show to have any trademark rights or other rights regarding the term "BOURSO". - The Respondent does not seem to have any consent or authorisation to use the Trademark or variations thereof and does not seem to be related in any way to the Complainant.